Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

-If the input is represented using $O(\log n+\log k)$ bits, then the problems are in $\mathsf{NEXP}$ because the ``unary'' versions above are in $\mathsf{NP}$.
-Note that, in this setting, simply listing a tour would require time exponential on the input size.
+If the input is represented using $O(\log n+\log k)$ bits, then the problems are in $\mathsf{NEXP}$ because the versions above where the input takes $\Theta(n^2)$ bits are in $\mathsf{NP}$.
+In this setting, simply listing a tour would require time exponential on the input size.